 For a low cost solution to backlighting you can print the entire surface of the button using a negative print, this means the normally printed legend is clear and the areas around the legend are printed.
 Although this is cheaper it does mean that the sides of the buttons are still translucent and can allow light to escape.
 You are also unable to print to the very edge of the button so you end up with a ‘halo’ of clear around the perimeter of the button that also transmits light.
 For many situations this can be an attractive design feature.

 Standard Positive Printing

 The other method and most simple method of backlighting your keypad is to print a standard positive legend onto a translucent keypad, this illuminates the entire keypad and will offer enough transmitted light for you to see the printed legends.
 Although this is a simple solution and low cost it is generally not preferred as you are not making the legends stand out as much from the keypad as the other two options do.

 Each of the methods achieves backlit legends in different ways, all are effective but it depends upon the design brief as to which method is best for your application.

-It may be best to ask you're supplied if they have samples of each option that they can send to you for trials before you finalise your keypad design, this would allow you to evaluate each option without any costs.
+It may be best to ask your supplier if they have samples of each option that they can send you for trials before you finalise your keypad design, this would allow you to evaluate each option without any costs.

 Rubbertech have been manufacturing silicone rubber keypads for over 20 years.
 Our keypads can be found in test instruments, chip and pin devices, hospital call alarms, fire alarm panels and many more electronic control systems.